MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-cross-journey-analytics.md

 The following sections describe the widgets in greater depth.

+## Filters
+You can filter the dashboard views based on date, one or more journeys, journey status and journey goal.
+Please keep in mind that the dashboard will present journeys that have been created within the period specified in the date filter.

 ## KPI summary charts

 KPI summary charts summarize the cross-journey key performance indicators for the specified time period.
 You can further filter the charts by journey name, journey status, or journey goal.